pacellif/YnS---KK-Analysis/README.md

 ls $PWD/data/*.root > data/Y2SPhiRun2List.txt
 ```

-Now you are ready to proceed.
+Now you are ready to proceed with the analysis.

 ## The framework